mensonsundash/restful-api/README.md

 # MEAN Stack RESTful API Project

 ## Overview
 This repository contains a RESTful API developed using the MEAN stack, an efficient and modern web development stack.
 The MEAN stack combines MongoDB, Express.js, Angular, and Node.js to create a full-stack application environment.
-Our focus here is on leveraging this stack for building a robust and scalable API.
+Our focus here is on leveraging this stack for building a robust and scalable RESTful API.

 ## Key Components